dbt-labs/docs.getdbt.com/website/docs/docs/contributing/oss-expectations.md

 Whether it's a dbt package, a plugin, `dbt-core`, or this very documentation site, contributing to the open source code that supports the dbt ecosystem is a great way to level yourself up as a developer, and to give back to the community.
 The goal of this page is to help you understand what to expect when contributing to dbt open source software (OSS).
 While we can only speak for our own experience as open source maintainers, many of these guidelines apply when contributing to other open source projects, too.

 Have you seen things in other OSS projects that you quite like, and think we could learn from?
-Send us a message, or open a discussion--we're always excited to hear from you.
+[Open a discussion on docs.dbt.com](https://github.com/dbt-labs/docs.getdbt.com/discussions/new), or start a conversation in the dbt Community Slack (for example: `#community-strategy`, `#dbt-core-development`, `#package-ecosystem`, `#adapter-ecosystem`).
+We always appreciate hearing from you!

 ## Principles